withr/withr.github.io/_posts/2014-03-21-set-up-highcharts-export-server-on-ubuntu-server-12-dot-04-step-by-step.md

 After opening the "~/.bashrc" file, use arrow key to navigate to its bottom, type the export command, and press "Ctrl+x" to exist and save the modification.

-- **Install Tomcat7**.
+###2.
+Install Tomcat7
 You can call Tomcat as the server, because it hosts the *highcharts-export-web* module which will be used for converting charts to images.

 ``` ruby
 sudo apt-get install tomcat7